 How do I find the cash value of my life insurance policy?

-Contact your insurer and they will pay you whatever cash value your policy has accumulated.
+Contact your insurer, and they will pay you whatever cash value your policy has accumulated.
 The net cash value is the actual surrender value of the policy.
-You will find the net cash value listed separately in your life insurance statements.
+The net cash value is listed separately in your life insurance statements.

 How to withdraw money from life insurance policy

-You can withdraw money from your life insurance policy by making withdrawals from your accumulated cash value.
-It’s your money and you can withdraw from it.
+You can withdraw money from your life insurance policy by withdrawing from your accumulated cash value.
+It’s your money, and you can withdraw from it.

 What are the tax consequences of cashing in a life insurance policy?